caksoylar/keymap-drawer-web/resources/about.md

 This app uses the `keymap-drawer` Python library under the hood.
 It also provides a CLI that you can use, check out the [Github repo](https://github.com/caksoylar/keymap-drawer) for instructions on how to install and use it!

+## Questions?
+Feedback?

+If you have any questions on usage or feedback for new or existing features, please check out the [GitHub Discussions page](https://github.com/caksoylar/keymap-drawer/discussions) and feel free to create a new one!